lucianboatright/Bank_tech_test/README.md

 Test
 - User can be added to the bank and is held in -->

+As a User
+I would like to add to my account with a date stamp

+As a User
+I would like to remove money from my account

 As a User I would like to
 Add money to their account
 Test